agil98/Wheelchair-Simulation/README.md

 # Wheelchair-Simulation

 The directory names have been slightly altered from master branch as `roscd` misbehaves when directory names have spaces.
 Be wary.
+It might be a good idea not to merge this branch immediately and clone it into a different location.
+Alternatively, you can try only pulling the *torque_controller* directory.

 ## Publishing angular velocity: